Irrational Random Utility Models: Discussion I - Non-falsifiability of rationality under RUM

-In this section, we investigate this problem in more detail.
-Specifically, we show that the RUM hypothesis not only fails to be rejected when a fraction of decision-makers are irrational but also that the irrational behavior of these decision-makers may be unconstrained.
-Further, we complement this result by showing that the fraction of irrational decision-makers compatible with the RUM hypothesis is monotonically related to the set of potential irrational behaviors.
+An implication of Proposition \ref{pro: piRUM} is that almost all RUMs are non-falsifiable in that they are compatible with a fraction of irrational decision-makers.
+In fact, every RUM with full support is.
+Now, we show that (i) irrational behavior may be unconstrained, and (ii) the fraction of irrational decision-makers compatible with the RUM hypothesis is monotonically related to the set of potential irrational behaviors.